http://www.aaa.com:8080/web1

 You can also view the full syntax and options of the subcommand by

-typing asadmin help delete-virutal-server
+typing asadmin help delete-virutal-server at the command line.

 A default web module can be assigned to the default virtual server and to each new virtual server.
 To access the default web module for a virtual server, point the browser to the URL for the virtual server, but do not supply a context root.
 For example: